This page will go into Colliders and how to best use them in your space

 - Mesh Collider

 Applying a collider is as simple as adding the component to your object and modifying it as you need in order to cover the area you require.
-You can type in the type to find it faster (box, sphere, capsule, or mesh) or 'collider'.
+You can type in the Search bar to find it faster (box, sphere, capsule, or mesh) or 'collider'.
 It is also possible to add a collider to an empty game object, this may be useful if you want to create an object that has all the wall colliders in one place.

 Adding a box collider to the Cube